rontarrant/gtkDcoding/docs/_posts/2019-08-23-0064-cairo-vii-drawingarea-animation.md

 ## Conclusion

-Next time we’ll… dive back into the MVC series and look at the `TreeStore` to see how it differs from the `ListStore`.
+Next time we’ll... dive back into the MVC series and look at the `TreeStore` to see how it differs from the `ListStore`.
 Don't miss it, eh.

 <div class="blog-nav">
 	<div style="float: left;">